-Avoiding plagiarism can be a tricky topic to teach in high school.
-It’s important for teachers to make students aware of the consequences and to empower them with the tools they need to cite research correctly, but it’s also important that educators don’t come across as cold, rule-enforcing instructors who have no compassion for the learning process.
+Avoiding plagiarism can be a tricky topic to teach.
+It’s important for teachers to make students aware of the consequences and to empower them with the digital literacy tools they need to cite research correctly, but it’s also important that educators don’t come across as punitive, rule-enforcing instructors who have no compassion for the learning process.

 In high school, students are developing an awareness and an understanding of ethical research writing.
 In junior high, many students are still trying to grasp the concept of an internal citation.
 Obviously, maturity should be considered when addressing plagiarism.